aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

     array([-0.01139987,  0.00527102, -0.00226131, -0.01054202,  0.04873622],
           dtype=float32)

-We can check the embedding dimension and that the resultign vector has been normalized:
+We can check the embedding dimension and that the resulting vector has been normalized:

 ```python
 emb.shape